elastic/apm-nodejs-http-client/README.md

   `document` property (String).
 If the `document` property is given it will contain the failed event as it was received by the APM Server

-If the APM returned an errro body that could not be parsed by the client, the raw body will be available on `error.response`.
+If the response contained an error body that could not be parsed by the client, the raw body will be available on `error.response`.

 The client is not closed when the `request-error` event is emitted.